 Heartburn or belching

-Heart attack symptoms can sometimes mimic stomach problems like nausea, vomiting, or overall GI upset—especially in women, says Dr. Rosen.
+Heart attack symptoms can sometimes mimic stomach problems like nausea, vomiting, or overall gastrointestinal upset—especially in women, says Dr. Rosen.
 “If you don’t feel well, always call your doctor.
 It could be that taco you had at 10 p.m., but it could also be a heart attack,” she says.
-Make sure you’re aware of these non-medical signs you might be at risk of a heart attack.

 Throat, neck, or jaw discomfort

 Unexplained discomfort in the neck or jaw or tightness in the throat you’ve never felt before can indicate a heart attack, says Dr. Kini—those are signs you should immediately contact a doctor.
 It’s especially important for people with diabetes to pay attention to subtle changes like this because they have trouble feeling sensations and are less likely to feel more typical symptoms like chest pain, says Dr. Rosen.

 An overall feeling that something’s wrong

 “Heart attack patients have told me they have a feeling of doom—like something’s just not right,” says Dr. Rosen.
 “Listen to that little voice in your head.
 If something feels off, it’s always better to be overly cautious and call a doctor.”
 In addition, Dr. Rosen says some of her patients have reported feeling “less mentally sharp” right before a heart attack.
 (Also, make sure to try these everyday ways to reduce your heart attack risk.)